 Despite hundreds of millions of blog posts, this question usually remains.

-That's because 99.9999% of it is written for clicks instead of practicality.
-Even the stuff that seems directly useful in print breaks down during implementation or at scale.
+Most are written for clicks instead of practicality.
+And, even the stuff that seems useful in print usually breaks down during implementation or at scale.

 From 260+ factors, we've created a single 1,200+ item checklist divided into 24 parts.